apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

 **Steps to create SNS topic:**

-Go to Simple Notification Servicesclick on Topics&rarr;Create Topicselect Type as standard&rarr;name e.g (as400Topic)&rarr;set other properties if you wantclick on create topic.
+Go to Simple Notification Servicesclick on Topics&rarr;Create Topic&rarr;select Type as standard&rarr;name e.g (as400Topic)&rarr;set other properties if you want&rarr;click on create topic.

 **create subscription for sns topic:**